Easy. Economical. Ecological.

 There are claims online that laundry balls are a scam and either do not work, or do not wash really clean – is this true?

 Some laundry balls are less effective, and sometimes ineffective.
 Not all laundry balls are created equal.
 We’ve found that some laundry balls contain detergent and others are filled with inert ‘imitation’ ceramic pellets.
 Numerous tests and reviews show that the SmartKlean laundry ball is a high quality product that washes just as effective or in some cases even better than detergent.

 Once the ball is no longer usable, how can I dispose of it?
 Is it recyclable?

-SBoth the ceramics and magnets contained inside the laundry ball are natural and 100% biodegradable.
+All the components within the laundry ball (ceramics and magnets) are natural earth minerals and of course, 100% biodegradable.
 The exterior shell case is made up of recyclable thermoplastic elastomer which is a number 7 plastic.
 Please find a recycling program that accepts this type of plastic for recycling in your area.
 If you cannot find a recycling program that accepts #7 plastics, we will happily accept returns so that we may ensure their proper disposal.
 As a reward for your efforts and environmental responsibility we will offer a 25% off discount and free shipping on your next laundry ball purchase!
 Please ship to:

 Not satisfied with your SmartKlean Laundry Ball?